openethereum/parity-ethereum/README-HBBFT.md

 `indica-node-signer` script works exactly like the  `indica-node` script but requires a bit of set up to add the associated test accounts.

-NOTE: This information is somewhat out of date due to recent and ongoing changes to the engine but has been left here for future reference.
+NOTE: This information may be out of date due to ongoing changes to the engine.

 1. Run `setup-indica-signers clear`.
 This will clear all existing blockchain data.